 Ronke shares ways companies can grow diversity among their employees, by reaching candidates from diverse backgrounds where they are, as they want to see themselves in top roles among organizations.

 “It’s important to practice diversity management.
 What do I mean by that?
 Diversity management means that for someone like me, I’ll see some people who look like me in our org.
 It has a psychological impact.
 This is like the particle effect.
-If they see people who look like me in leadership, I’m going to want to stay with that company.
-I’m going to want to get coached by that person to figure out how I can get to where they are and how I’m going to be promoted.
-But if I don’t see someone that looks like me, I’m going to leave.
-I’m gonna go find another organization that has it.
-That’s why I think diversity management is really important, to meet candidates where they are.
+If I see people who look like me in leadership, I’m going to want to stay with that company.”

 About the speaker